 English Setters & Miniature Schnauzers

-KENNEL CLUB INSPECTED AND APPROVED 14TH JUNE 2014
+INSPECTED BY THE KENNEL CLUB 14TH JUNE 2014

 The Kennel name INGELLA has been owned by INGRID YOUNG since 1986.
 But we started showing some years before I attained my Affix, and I owned my first English Setter when living at home aged l5 and today we still attend the shows..
 My first Miniature Schnauzer was about 20 years ago and my lines still continue on from my foundation bitch Nellie.

 Ingella Dusty Gold and Ingella Gooseberry Fool